HarbinZhang/Real-time-Computing-System-notes/papers_notes/Scheduling Policies on Multi-Processor Mixed-Criticality Systems.md

 I think there are two cases here:
 1. † from LO to HI: like the rules said, assign the HI tasks to processors.
 Which is easy to implement, like communication between processors.
 Let another processor to run the task sequentially.
 2. † from HI to LO: in this paper, the HI tasks will be assigned to the same processor according to first fit.
-I think may be we can keep the current task allocation, but it is inconsistant.
+I think may be we can keep the current task allocation, but it is inconsistent.